dafnifacility/cli/docs/dafni_cli.md

 dafni delete dataset <version-id>
 ```

-> **_NOTE_** This still takes a version id.
+> **_NOTE:_** This still takes a version id.
 It doesn't matter which is given in this case as it will delete the associated parent dataset

 or just a version with